 B. Before and After the Feast – The Practicality of Dishware

-While the prime mover behind buying a dishware set is envisioning the way it looks on your kitchen table, there should be some thought given to how it will perform before and after it’s intended purpose is carried out.
-This is particularly the case if you’re looking for something that transcends the realm of special occasion use.
+While the prime mover behind buying a dishware set is envisioning how it looks on your kitchen table, there should be some thought given to how it will perform before and after its intended purpose.
+This is particularly true if you’re looking for something that transcends the realm of special occasion use.

 1. Dishwasher Safe Dishes

-If you are planning on using the dishwasher on “dishwasher safe” plates, be sure to wash the dishes in a gentle cycle.
+If you are planning on using the dishwasher on “dishwasher-safe” plates, be sure to wash the dishes in a gentle cycle.
 You’ll also want to use a mild detergent on the dishes to further protect from abrasiveness.

-There are some dishes that you should never think about putting in a dishwasher.
+You should never think about putting the dishes in a dishwasher.

 For instance, running your bamboo dishware in the dishwasher is a recipe for disaster, as the journey through the machine could cause warping.
-And even though you may assume a plastic or melamine plate is safe, double check with what the manufacturer says.
+And even though you may assume a plastic or melamine plate is safe, double-check with what the manufacturer says.
 If you don’t, you could be in for a bad surprise.

 2. Microwave Safe Dishes